freenas/freenas-docs/userguide/tn_vcenter.rst

 Select a volume from the drop-down menu.
 Type a name for the new zvol.
 Adjust the size of the zvol with the :guilabel:`arrow` buttons and :guilabel:`Size` drop menu.
-If needed, check :guilabel:`Sparse` to activate thin provisioning.
+If desired, check :guilabel:`Sparse` to activate thin provisioning.

 .. warning:: Be careful when using :guilabel:`Sparse`.
 Thin provisioning can cause writes to fail when the pool is low on space.

 Click :guilabel:`Ok` to save the configuration and begin creating the